ephur/terraform-worker/README.md

 ## Configuration

-A project is configured through a worker config, a yaml file that specifies the definitions, inputs, outputs, providers and all other necessary configuration.
+A project is configured through a worker config, a yaml, json, or hcl2 file that specifies the definitions, inputs, outputs, providers and all other necessary configuration.
 The worker config is what specifies how state is shared among your definitions.
 The config support jinja templating that can be used to conditionally pass state or pass in env variables through the command line via the `--config-var` option.

 *./worker.yaml*
 ```yaml